 The nested model consists of a curvilinear grid with various grid sizes.
 The boundary conditions include a water level fluctuation due to tides at the seaward boundary and current at the landward boundary.
-Sediment fraction was uniform, with a median grainsize of 200 $\mu$ m.
-For simplification, the boundary conditions were selected from a single spring-neap-spring tide cycle of January 2013 (about 14 days) and repeated for a 2 year period.
+Sediment fraction was uniform, with a median grain size of 200 $\mu$ m.
+For simplification, the boundary conditions were selected from a single spring-neap-spring tide cycle of January 2013 (about 14 days) and repeated for a 2-year period.
 Furthermore, we excluded the wind direction and magnitude from the NeVla model to reduce computational time because the effect of wind is negligible within the Western Scheldt.
-The roughness field in the model is defined in Manning n and is variable over the model domain [ $Maximova\ et\ al.$ , 2009a,b,c; $Vroom\ et\ al.$ , 2015], which was 0.022 s·m-1/3 for the eastern part, 0.027 s·m-1/3 for the western part and 0.028 s·m-1/3 for the Verdronken Land van Saeftinghe.
-The bed consisted of erodible and non-erodible layers [ $Gruijters\ et\ al.$ , 2004], the non-erodible layers formed due to previous deposits that are hardly erodible [Dam, 2013], and so the sediment thickness varies within the Western Scheldt model (Supplementary Figure S1).
-Because sediment transport was calculated by $Van\ Rijn\ [2007a,b]$ , the bedload and suspended load transport could be separated.
+The roughness field in the model is defined in Manning n and is variable over the model domain (Maximova, Ides, Vanlede, et al., 2009; Maximova et al., 2009a, 2009b; Vroom et al., 2015), which was 0.022 s/m1/3 for the eastern part, 0.027 s/m1/3 for the western part, and 0.028 s/m1/3 for the Verdronken Land van Saeftinghe.
+The bed consisted of erodible and nonerodible layers (Gruijters et al., 2004), the nonerodible layers formed due to previous deposits that are hardly erodible (Dam, 2013), and so the sediment thickness varies within the Western Scheldt model (Figure S1).
+Because sediment transport was calculated by Van Rijn, (2007a, 2007b), the bedload and suspended load transport could be separated.

-3.2 Transverse bed slope and morphological factor
+3.2.
+Transverse Bed Slope and Morphological Factor

-The Delft3D model (version FLOW 6.01.07.3574, 2 April 2014) has been applied in many scientific projects to compute hydrodynamics, sediment transport, and morphological changes [Roelvink, 2006; Deltares, 2009; Crosato and Saleh, 2011; Van der Wegen and Roelvink, 2012; Schuurman et al., 2013, 2016a; Van Dijk et al., 2014].
-In this study, we applied a 2D depth-averaged flow field, which meant that the effect of helical flow driven by flow curvature on bed shear-stress direction was parametrized [Schuurman et al., 2013; Baar et al., 2018a,b].
+The Delft3D model (version FLOW 6.01.07.3574, 2 April 2014) has been applied in many scientific projects to compute hydrodynamics, sediment transport, and morphological changes (Crosato & Saleh, 2011; Deltares, 2009; Roelvink, 2006; Schuurman et al., 2013; Schuurman, Kleinhans, et al., 2016; Van der Wegen & Roelvink, 2012; Van Dijk et al., 2014).
+In this study, we applied a 2-D depth-averaged flow field, which meant that the effect of helical flow driven by flow curvature on bed shear-stress direction was parametrized (Baar, Albernaz, et al., 2018; Baar, De Smit, et al., 2018; Schuurman et al., 2013).
 The parametrization affected the transverse bed slopes at the shoal margins, which influenced the moment that shoal margin collapses were predicted.
-We performed a sensitivity analysis to determine how the sediment transport direction affects the slopes for $\alpha{bn}$ between 1.5 and 100 [see Supplementary Text S1, Bagnold, 1966; Ikeda, 1982a,b; van Rijn, 1993].
-To reduce computational time, Delft3D includes a morphological acceleration factor M. Based on a sensitivity analyses (see Supplementary Text

-S1) we set $\alpha{bn}$ to 30 and M to 20 as a default, so that that realistic dimensions of the slopes for long-term simulations were maintained (Supplementary Figure S2).
+We performed a sensitivity analysis to determine how the sediment transport direction affects the slopes for $\alpha{bn}$ between 1.5 and 100 (see Text S1; Bagnold, 1966; Ikeda, 1982a, 1982b; Van Rijn, 1993).
+To reduce computational time, Delft3D includes a morphological acceleration factor M. Based on a sensitivity analyses (see Text S1), we set $\alpha{bn}$ to 30 and M to 20 as a default, so that the realistic dimensions of the slopes for long-term simulations were maintained (Figure S2).

-3.3 Model scenarios and sensitivity
+3.3.
+Model Scenarios and Sensitivity

 We assessed the effect of shoal margin collapses on the morphodynamics of a sandy estuary in three scenarios (see Table 1).
-We compare each scenario with a control run without collapses, so that natural variation of the morphodynamics by the model could be excluded and check if collapses dynamicise the model.
+We compare each scenario with a control run without collapses, so that natural variation of the morphodynamics by the model could be excluded and check if collapses dynamicize the model.